 An influencer's niche refers to their specialization or the industry they focus on, and it is an important factor to consider when estimating influencer marketing pricing.

-The most popular influencer niches are lifestyle, beauty, and fashion.
-Your influencer marketing pricing will likely be lower, with more influencers to pick from in those niches.
+The most popular influencer niches are lifestyle, fashion, and beauty.
+The influencer marketing pricing will likely be lower, with more influencers to pick from in those niches.

-To give you an example, a fashion post costs $440, while an entertainment post would be closer to $715.
+To give you an example, the average influencer marketing pricing for a fashion post is $188, while an entertainment post costs an average of $233.

 Image via Collabstr